Corrections - Victims at Parole Hearings Policy

 Policies and Guidelines

 The following information is a summary of Correctional Services’ policy for victims at parole hearings.

-The Ministry of Community Safety and Correctional Services (MCSCS) and the Ontario Parole Board (OPB) allow identified victims of crime to attend the parole hearings of the inmates who victimized them.
+The Ministry of the Solicitor General and the Ontario Parole Board (OPB) allow identified victims of crime to attend the parole hearings of the inmates who victimized them.
 Victims are allowed to view the proceeding, make submissions and be present when the inmate is advised of the OPB’s decision on whether to grant parole.

 For more information on making a submission to the OPB, please visit the OPB website.

 Victims are encouraged to bring a support person with them.
 The victim support person can only accompany and provide support to the victim.
 A victim support person is not permitted to take part in the proceedings without the approval of the OPB, and only under special circumstances.

 The institution superintendent, or a designated individual from the institution where the inmate is serving their sentence, will ensure that all employees who will have contact with the victim and victim’s support person are reminded that these individuals may be experiencing anxiety or other emotional responses and that sensitivity is required.

 The superintendent or designated individual will ensure that the inmate is advised of the victim’s expected attendance at the hearing, as well as the victim’s role at the hearing as soon as is practical.

 Upon arriving at the institution for a parole hearing, the victim and victim support person are required to produce two pieces of personal identification one of which must contain a home address and/or photograph.

 The superintendent or designated individual will provide the victim and victim support person an escort to the hearing room.
 Victims and victim support persons are not to enter any location in the institution except the hearing room, waiting area and public washrooms, unless accompanied by an escort.